mehmetgunacti/wolf-base/README.md

 This project is primarily:
 - A learning exercise 📚
 - A tool for (my own) personal use 🛠️
-- An experiment in data synchronization between PWA / IndexedDb and server 🧪
+- An experiment in data synchronization between PWA (IndexedDb) and server (Firestore) 🧪

 ## What it's ==not== about: